lhmet-forks/bigleaf/cran-comments.md

 there are currently no downstream dependencies for this package.

 ## Resubmission
-this is a resubmission with some minor changes to existing functions
+this is a resubmission with some minor changes to existing functions and the addition of a vignette